 We’ve all been there at one point or another.
 You’re in the middle of a breakup, and you can’t seem to get your head straight.
 It’s not uncommon for breakups to hurt.
 This blog post will explore 5 reasons breakups are difficult.

-It feels safe and comfortable because everything has already been decided for you – who you’ll spend Christmas with, what your kids will look like, where you’ll retire together after raising your beautiful supermodel children.
+When you’re in a relationship, it’s easy to go through life, never thinking beyond the boundaries of that relationship.
+It feels safe and comfortable because everything has already been decided for you – who you’ll spend Christmas with, what your kids will look like, and where you’ll retire together after raising your beautiful supermodel children.
 It’s like you only exist in this relationship.

 And when it ends, you have to do all that again, this time without the person who was always at your side.
 It’s a scary thought and one that most people avoid thinking about until they’re faced with it.